-As a result of the recent algorithm update, many local businesses, small scale news websites, and forums are noticing the impact.
+As a result of the recent algorithm update, many local businesses, small scale news websites, and forums notice the impact.

-In a blog post entitled What webmaster should know about Google’e core updates Google wrote the following:
+In a blog post entitled What webmaster should know about Google’s core updates Google wrote the following:

 ‘A starting point is to revisit the advice we’ve offered in the past on how to self-assess if you believe you’re offering quality content.
 We’ve updated that advice with a fresh set of questions to ask yourself about your content:’

 ‘Content and quality questions’